slds-lmu/dl4nlp/content/_index.md

 The course material is developed in a public github repository: https://github.com/slds-lmu/lecture_dl4nlp.
 You can find the changelog at: https://github.com/slds-lmu/lecture_dl4nlp/blob/master/CHANGELOG.md.

-If you love teaching ML and have free resources available, please consider joining the team and email us now! (matthias@stat.uni-muenchen.de, weissweiler@cis.lmu.de or andreas.stephan@univie.ac.at)
+If you love teaching ML and have free resources available, please consider joining the team and email us now!
+(LMU: matthias@stat.uni-muenchen.de or weissweiler@cis.lmu.de;
+Uni Wien: andreas.stephan@univie.ac.at or erion.cano@univie.ac.at)